 Storage systems have been the preferred approach for mitigating demand vs. supply with increasing shares of renewable energy in the distribution network.
-Electric vehicle fleets can potentially serve the electrical grid as an independent distributed energy source, by delivering the energy stored in their batteries according to the concept of vehicle to grid (V2G).
+Electric vehicle fleets can potentially serve the electrical grid as an independent distributed energy source, by delivering the energy stored in their batteries according to the concept of vehicle to grid

+(V2G).
 In both cases, evaluating the efficiency of the storage system involves measurement of DC and AC power under highly dynamic and distorted conditions.

-4.7.1 Some measurement challenges in efficiency
+4.6.1 Some measurement challenges in efficiency

-- Measurement systems for loss measurement in transformers, converters/inverters - Traceable measurement of distorted three-phase power with harmonic content of significant amplitude - Measurement of DC power characterized by high frequency ripple and/or fast transient event - Measurement of small DC component in AC system - Measurement of small AC component in a dynamic DC system - Accurate impedance measurements performed in a small time interval
+- Measurement systems for loss measurement in transformers, reactors, converters and inverters, and their components - Efficiency measurement systems for uni- or bidirectional power delivery, such as EV charging stations or P2X systems - Traceable measurement of distorted three-phase power with harmonic content of significant amplitude - Measurement of DC power in the presence of high frequency ripple and/or fast transient events - Measurement of small DC component in AC systems - Measurement of small AC component in a dynamic DC systems - Accurate impedance measurements performed in a small time interval

-4.8 High-voltage testing
+4.7 High-voltage testing

-4.8.1 Ultra-HV systems
+4.7.1 Ultra-HV systems